cello-ben/bprintf/README.md

 # Supported Characters

 At present, there are many ASCII characters that have yet to be implemented.
 Part of this is due to the limitations of a 3x3 matrix of LEDs, but part of it is also for simplicity.
-Any ASCII value from 0-127 will work without error.
+No valid ASCII value (0-127) will cause an error.
 However, characters that have not been implemented wil be skipped.
 Currently, capital letters, all numbers, the period, the underscore, the hyphen/negative sign, and the pipe/vertical bar are implemented, as well as a space.

 # Debug Defines